BitcoinQnA/Bitcoiner.Guide/azteco.md

 You need a Bitcoin wallet where you will receive the funds.
 In this guide, we will leverage a new feature from [Envoy](https://foundationdevices.com/envoy/) called "Azteco Voucher Redemption".
 This feature lets you scan Azteco's QR code and directly transfer sats to your Passport or Envoy wallet.
 Otherwise, you need a receiving Bitcoin address from any standard wallet.

-If you need a Bitcoin wallet, consider the following options (Avoid Azteco's recommendations):
+If you need a Bitcoin wallet, consider the following options:

 **On-chain wallets:**
 - [Envoy](https://foundationdevices.com/envoy/) – Android/iOS